Why Git users switch to Unity Version Control

-How Git users benefit from Unity’s version control
+How Git users benefit from Unity Version Control

-Unity Plastic SCM is built for game development.
+Unity Version Control is built for game development.
 Here’s what you stand to gain when you upgrade from Git.

 Speed with large repos and binary files

-Plastic won’t break, even with repos in excess of 5 TB, and it handles checkins and updates 5–8x faster than other solutions.
+Unity Version Control won’t break, even with repos in excess of 5 TB, and it handles updates and check-ins faster than other solutions.

 Better collaboration with artists

-Artists can use Plastic SCM independently via Gluon, an easy-to-use workflow with file locking.
+Artists can use Unity Version Control independently via Gluon, an easy-to-use workflow with file locking.
 Coders maintain their standard workflow with full branching and merging.

 Work centralized or distributed

 Choosing a VCS often means deciding whether to work centralized or distributed.
-Plastic has both: Get the speed and power of Git-style workflows with Perforce-like scalability.
+Unity Version Control has both: Get the speed and power of Git-style workflows with Perforce-like scalability.

 Simplify maintenance with greater flexibility